Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 Now it would seem that the three themes of utility, security and social impact need to run concurrently with special interest paid to the of onboarding stewards, underrepresentive demographics and utility; ideally all three integrated as practice based methodologies that generate eco credits.

-Integrating the "what", "how" and "why" we get a pretty concise mission statement:
+Reflecting back on the "what", "how" and "why" we begin to coalese a mission statement:

 > The Regen protocol serves people and planet by harnessing markets, science and technology.

-Do you notice a reciprocol nature and pattern integrity coalescing these components?
+Do you notice a reciprocol nature and pattern integrity of these components?

 ---